Bahrain’s sovereign wealth fund to invest in Singapore Gulf Bank

 The investment will enable SGB to launch and grow its business in Bahrain, said Mumtalakat and Whampoa Group on Thursday (Feb 29).

-They added that SGB’s support towards the development of Bahrain’s banking ecosystem would make the country the first in the region to allow offshore onboarding of banking clients.
+They added that SGB’s support for the development of Bahrain’s banking ecosystem would make the country the first in the region to allow offshore onboarding of banking clients.

-Backed and founded by Singapore family office Whampoa Group, SGB looks to foster financial connectivity and facilitate cross-border trade between Asia and the Middle East and North Africa via its digital platform.
+Backed and founded by private investment company Whampoa Group, SGB looks to foster financial connectivity and facilitate cross-border trade between Asia and the Middle East and North Africa via its digital platform.

 The announcement of Mumtalakat’s investment comes after SGB was awarded a banking licence by the central bank of Bahrain.